telefonicaid/fiware-sth-comet/doc/manuals/contribution-guidelines.md

 ## Branching model

-There are two special branches in the repository:
+There is one special branch in the repository:

-* `master`: it holds the code for the last stable version of the project.
-It is only updated when a new version is released.
-* `develop`: it contains the last stable development code.
-New features and bug fixes are always merged to `develop` until a new release is created and moved to `master`.
+* `master`: it contains the last stable development code.
+New features and bug fixes are always merged to `master` until a new release is created and published.

 Apart from the previous branches, there is another set of branches called `release/X.Y.Z` where the latest version of each release code can be found.
 To this regard, a release called `X.Y.Z` is created whenever a new version of the project is released pointing to the latest status of the corresponding `release/X.Y.Z` release branch.